 From May 2017 til May 2018 The Field was one of 60 arts organizations in the Race Forward’s Racial Equity in the Arts Innovation Lab, an amazing yearlong training program to improve racial equity in the arts and culture sector.
 Representing The Field was former Program Manager Wilfredo Hernandez, and myself - Executive Director, Jennifer Wright Cook.

-Participants for Racial Equity in the Arts Innovation Lab."
+Click to read their June 2017 press release, "Race Forward Announces Distinguished Roster of Participants for Racial Equity in the Arts Innovation Lab." |

 After several workshops and skill-sharing (and dance parties), each organization had to launch a prototype to advance equity in their organization.
 The Field focused our prototype on Fieldwork, our 32 year old flagship feedback program that has been used by tens of thousands of artists and educators nationally and internationally.